 Stopping the HIV epidemic remains one of the top global health priorities.
-At the end of 2011, 34 million people, the most ever in history, were living with HIV due to continued new infections and greater access to antiretroviral treatment.
+Since the beginning of the epidemic, the World Health Organization (WHO) estimates that more than 70 million people have been infected with HIV and about 35 million people have died.
+At the end of 2017, an estimated 36.9 million people were living with HIV due to continued new infections and individuals living longer due to greater access to antiretroviral treatment.
 Highly active antiretroviral therapy (HAART) limits HIV replication, which subsequently improves health and prolongs the life of HIV-infected individuals.
 However, HAART is not curative and does not eliminate the virus from the body.
-HAART cessation is invariably followed by recrudescence of viral replication and progression to AIDS.
-Thus, HAART requires life long adherence, which many patients find challenging.
-Because of this limitation, a safe and effective vaccine remains the best hope of controlling the HIV epidemic.
+HAART cessation is invariably followed by rapid recrudescence of viral replication and progression to AIDS in all but the rarest of cases.
+Thus, HAART requires lifelong adherence, which many patients find challenging due to side effects, need for strict adherence, resistance, stigma and cost.
+Because of these limitations, a safe and effective vaccine remains the best hope of controlling the HIV epidemic.

 Rhesus macaques develop a disease that closely mimics human acquired immunodeficiency syndrome (AIDS) when infected by simian immunodeficiency virus (SIV) or chimeric simian-human immunodeficiency viruses (SHIV), and represents the best animal model for HIV infection.
 Given the remarkable similarity of the immune systems of macaques and humans, preclinical vaccine development is heavily dependent on the SIV and SHIV macaque models.